localstack/docs/content/en/user-guide/ci/codebuild/index.md

 ## Snippets

-CodeBuild has the capability to use our GitHub Action, however as AWS states in its documentation this is not available for **webhook triggered open Git repositories**.
+CodeBuild has the capability to use LocalStack's GitHub Action.
-Additinally be aware that you can only use either the _Native Runner_ or the _GitHub Actions Runner_ snippets in the same phase.

 ### Start up LocalStack